Navigating communication challenges in airports

 4. Lack of live information

-Gate changes, route updates, plan revisions, aircraft information – they all need to reach the airport actors immediately.
-If the ground teams, control centers and airport personnel are using different communication channels, exchanging real-time information is impossible.
-Valuable time is wasted contacting people to find the right person or operating team to solve an issue.
-Instead, communication platforms with automated features can instantly assign the task to the relevant responder.
-Without a shared collaboration platform, automatic alerts, task assignments and status updates can’t be fully utilized.
-By using old-fashioned ways to communicate, the full potential of seamless airport operation simply cannot be reached.
+Gate changes, route updates, plan revisions, and aircraft information all need to reach airport stakeholders immediately.
+When ground teams, control centres, and airport personnel rely on different communication channels, real-time information exchange becomes nearly impossible.
+Valuable time is wasted trying to contact the right person or team to resolve an issue.
+In contrast, communication platforms with automated features can instantly assign tasks to the appropriate responder.
+Without a shared collaboration platform, automatic alerts, task assignments, and status updates cannot be fully leveraged.
+Relying on legacy communication tools prevents airports from realising the full potential of seamless operations.

 Agnet® Turnaround solves these challenges